sjforman/sjforman.github.io/content/posts/llm-truthiness.md

 It's one thing to show that all the major models say the same thing.
 It's another to show that the thing they say is aligned with the best available scientific evidence.

-I have a strong opinion on this: I think they do indeed converge on something approximating the truth.
-[This is one reason I'm building tools to fight health misinformation using LLMs.](https://calyptahealth.com).
-In my own experiments, I've seen some of the leading LLMs do exactly this for, for instance, the MMR vaccine.
+I have a strong opinion on this: they do converge on something approximating the truth.
+[This is one reason I'm building tools to fight health misinformation using LLMs.](https://calyptahealth.com) In my own experiments, I've seen some of the leading LLMs do exactly this with, for instance, the MMR vaccine.

-But it struck me, reading Matthew's piece, that I hadn't investigated this systematically.
+But it struck me, reading Matthews' piece, that I hadn't investigated this systematically.
 So I gave it a whirl.
 I asked all the major LLMs about some contentious medical topics.
 Each topic has a vibrant community of "skeptics," some genuine and others opportunistic grifters.

 Every model got the settled science exactly right.
 Including even Grok,[^truth-seeking] which runs on the same platform that algorithmically amplifies the very conspiracy theories it correctly debunks.